secureCodeBox/documentation/blog/2021-08-09-integrating-windows-scanners.md

 ## Starting the inception

 So we finally came up with a rather "brute-force" method: If PingCastle solely runs on Windows - why not put Windows into a Linux container?
-Virtual machines have become a well-known tool to achieve stuff like this.
-After solving some problems setting it up, we could confirm that it actually works to run a Windows VM in a Linux Docker Container!
+Virtual machines (VMs) have become a well-known tool to achieve stuff like this.
+After solving some problems setting it up, we could confirm that it actually worked to run a Windows VM in a Linux Docker Container!
 (Running on our Ubuntu main OS, providing the [Virtual Box](https://www.virtualbox.org/) driver, so that the VM actually does not run in the container but rather on the host OS, the inception took off!)

 After that we prepared the Windows 10 virtual machine image by adding it to the domain, linking it to our VPN and finally installing PingCastle.
 We could confirm that the scans inside the VM ran properly, but surprisingly a major issues with the VPN arose.
-Of course, you have to connect to the VPN automatically on start-up in order to run the scans from outside the machine.
+Of course, one has to connect to the VPN automatically on start-up in order to run the scans from outside the machine.
 It turned out, however, that PingCastle is indeed very picky and always refused to work while the machine was connected automatically to the VPN (using e.g. rasdial), while it would perfectly do its job when being connected manually to the VPN!
 We tried a lot here, and you can read all about our final dirty workaround